daizutabi/hydraflow/docs/part1-applications/execution.md

     n_jobs: 1  # Default value, override on command line
 ```

+For more launcher options, see the [Hydra documentation on launchers](https://hydra.cc/docs/plugins/joblib_launcher/).

 ## Debugging and Dry Runs

-For debugging purposes, you can:
+When debugging HydraFlow applications, you can use Hydra's built-in debugging tools:

 1. **Print the resolved configuration**: